When you finally make that decision to build, buy and move to Belize.

 Ted’s Cabana / Caribbean front House on in Maya Beach

-The 1st house we rented was at the very end, North side of the Placencia Sidewalk.
+The 1st house we rented was at the very end, the Northside of the Placencia Sidewalk.
 The owner Lou was an elderly lady, living in her trailer behind the beautiful beachfront wood house, built back in the 60’s.
 Lou was there to greet us and welcome us to her house, and there if we needed her for anything, but staying out of our way.
 Lou and her husband now passed, were the 1st whites to move to Placencia back n the 1960’s.
 They were touring Central America in their van, and just ended up here, deciding this was a great place to settle.

 The view of the “Toucan House” we rented in Maya Beach.